sanyalelizabet/sanyalelizabet/README.md

 Treasury and quantitative finance professional focused on derivatives, fixed income, volatility modeling, and portfolio analytics.

 ## Areas of interest
-- Yield-curve modeling
-- Options and implied volatility

 - Portfolio analytics
 - Interest rates and money market
+- Options and implied volatility
 - Python and R for financial applications